TheOlaoluwaMercy/Excel-Challenge-by-TheMercyOlaoluwa/README.md

 <img width="217" alt="Screenshot 2025-03-14 051146" src="https://github.com/user-attachments/assets/151a39b4-150f-4ff2-8e5a-e4cba3af5079" />

 ### [Downoad Dataset](https://docs.google.com/spreadsheets/d/1XCYzcFLq38gpIRk-SRjqzSTWb0o11IyvkY1uAYifLRk/edit?usp=sharing)
 Click the link.
-Go to file, then click on download.
-Don't request for access
+Go to File, then click on Download.
+Don't request access

-### Output:
+### 💡 Your Task
-A solution that shows total revenue for selected month, revenue for previous month, variance and % variance.
+1. Come up with a solution that shows total revenue for the selected month, revenue for the previous month, variance and % variance.
 The monthly revenue should be split into week 1 to week 5/6 as the case may be.
 Weeks with incomplete days should be somehow indicated.
+2. Use any tool of your choice.
+4. Share your approach and solution.

+### 📢 How to Participate
+Solve the challenge.
+Share your solution in a **LinkedIn post**.
+**Tag [Mercy Olaoluwa](https://www.linkedin.com/in/theolaoluwamercy/) and use the hashtag #DataChallengeWithMercyOlaoluwa**.

 ## Challenge 2:
 Converting Student Records from Word to Excel